enkidevs/curriculum/lua/lua-core/io-operations-in-lua-ii/io-input-output-in-lua.md

 ---
 ## Content

-The `io.input` function sets the default input file, which is used by functions like `io.read` to read data.
-Similarly, the `io.output` function sets the default output file, which is used by functions like `io.write` to write data.
+The `io.input` function sets the default input file, which is used by functions like `io.read` to read data from an input file.

+Similarly, the `io.output` function sets the default output file, which is used by functions like `io.write` to write data to the output file.

 By default, **both functions are set to the standard input and output**, which are the **keyboard and the screen respectively**.